Volume Climax Patterns in VSA

 Main limitation: a volume climax can mark exhaustion, absorption, emotional participation, or continuation pressure.
 The label does not decide which one is happening.
 The later market response has to do that work.

 The safer question is whether effort and result match.
-If volume expands and price continues efficiently, the high activity may still support continuation.
+If volume expands and price continues efficiently, the activity may still support continuation.
 If volume expands but price makes limited progress, closes away from the extreme, or fails on the next test, the reading becomes more conditional.

 How to Read Volume Climax Through Effort and Result